Use to find companies where this pattern is active.

 Emergence

 Three observations align on present-state volatility divergence.
 The recent-vs-long-run volatility gap (absolute relative difference between a 10-week and a 52-week annualized volatility) is in the upper portion of its mapped range.
 ATR has expanded above its prior 10-week window.
 The 20-week annualized volatility is in the upper portion of its mapped range.
-The three readings describe present-state volatility readings that differ from longer-run baselines — direction-agnostic (the volatility gap obs uses absolute value, so a spike and a collapse produce the same score).
+The three readings describe present-state volatility readings that differ from longer-run baselines — direction-agnostic (the volatility gap observation uses absolute value, so a spike and a collapse produce the same score).

 Limits

 This interpretation records three present-state volatility observations.
 It does not predict price direction, indicate how long any new volatility level will persist, or distinguish whether the short-window movement is upward (spike) or downward (collapse) from the long-window baseline.
-Volatility readings can revert, accelerate, or stabilize; the obs do not forecast.
+Volatility readings can revert, accelerate, or stabilize; the observations do not forecast.

 Explanation